Low-is/EMR_ETL_pipeline/README.md

 Add Java to PATH environment so Java commands can be executed from any terminal

-This is for if you're building the Synthea Docker image after cloning the GitHub repo.

 Note: Make sure there are no spaces in the path to where Java is located as that may cause potential errors.
 Can either directly rename folders where java lives or create a symlink.
 ```